When the temperature heats up, we seek a cooling tonic and that often comes in the form of a swim.

 Unfortunately, we aren’t always prepared for the cold water shock that comes with plunging into a deep swimming pool, lake or the sea.

 Even strong swimmers can get into trouble quickly in cold water so it pays to be safe around water, whether that is a pool in the back garden or a dip in the lake.
+Hence, you can find the best above ground pool and

 Being Pool Safe